Frankie Boyle: Rape jokes

-In 2012, Boyle posted a tweet about Olympic cyclist Victoria Pendleton, saying that it was sexy that while she could lift twice her own weight, she still couldn't throw him off of her.
+In 2012, Boyle posted a tweet about Olympic cyclist Victoria Pendleton, saying that it was sexy that while she could lift twice her own weight, she still couldn't throw him off her.
 This was condemned by the End Violence Against Women Coalition.
 In 2022, Boyle joked about whether he would rape television host Holly Willoughby before or after killing her.
 Conservative MP Caroline Nokes strongly criticised Boyle's use of rape as a subject for jokes.
 Addressing the controversy relating to the Holly Willoughby joke, Boyle argued that the joke "was part of a very long routine about whether or not it’s OK to do a joke about that" and that the routine "concludes that certain jokes are probably a product of toxic masculinity".

 Give It Up for Comic Relief

 On 6 March 2013, Boyle caused controversy when he was invited to perform at Russell Brand's BBC Three fundraiser Give It Up for Comic Relief at Wembley Arena.
-He made a series of jokes about Comic Relief itself; Queen Elizabeth II; Catherine, Princess of Wales; Andy Serkis; Oscar Pistorius; Pope Benedict XVI and the Jimmy Savile sexual abuse scandal.
+He made a series of jokes about Comic Relief itself; Queen Elizabeth II; Catherine, Duchess of Cambridge; Andy Serkis; Oscar Pistorius; Pope Benedict XVI and the Jimmy Savile sexual abuse scandal.
 This was deemed so distasteful that his entire six-minute performance was cut out of the broadcast version of the 3.5-hour show.